Slide 1

 Our Impact

-Since 2007, more than 200 Schweitzer Fellows have already provided over 40,000 hours of service to the Bay Area’s most vulnerable communities.
-Partnering with almost 150 community-based organizations in 8 Bay Area counties, these Fellows have addressed a wide variety of unmet health needs by creating and carrying out yearlong projects with direct service at their core.
-Examples include the following initiatives created by past Fellows:
+Since 2007, more than 250 Schweitzer Fellows have provided over 51,500 hours of service to the most vulnerable communities of northern California.
+Partnering with over 150 community-based organizations in 8 northern California counties, these Fellows have addressed a wide variety of unmet health needs by creating and carrying out yearlong projects with direct service at their core.

 0